 Debates around US welfare sound more and more like political extremism (on both sides), and this trend seems to be emerging in other countries as well.
 And for now just keep in mind that a great deal of full-time American workers were still not making enough to live above the poverty line even when the economy was great.
 Even before 2008, top managers’ salaries were running wild and those of the bottom of the pyramid were stagnant at best.

 US federal tax revenue sources

 This is a simple observation that shows how economic growth does not always equate less poverty.
 In the US welfare is part of the temporary solution as in many other countries, but there are still major changes that should be done in the economy and the job market to better redistribute the wealth.

 On the other side, a major problem of the Census Bureau is that it doesn't take into account welfare when counting the poor in the US.
-As this article on US welfare explains, welfare has actually helped a lot reduce poverty for the past 50 years.
-It's very much a work in progress.
+As this article on US welfare explains, welfare has actually helped a lot reducing poverty for the past 50 years.
+So, it's still very much a work in progress.

-Please visit the "References" section on the article on Poverty in the United States to view the full list of references.
+Please visit the "References" section in Poverty in the United States to view the full list of references.

 Have your say about what you just read!
 Leave a comment in the box below.